-What's next?
-We envision that these cross-disciplinary network comparisons will become increasingly common.
-Networks are a key structure used for the analysis of large datasets in the emerging field of data science.
+Deleted: Networks are a key structure used for the analysis of large datasets in the emerging field of data science.
 Moreover, network datasets are becoming increasingly common in many fields.
-We anticipate that this data growth will enable further fruitful comparisons with biology.
-One area that is especially ripe for comparison is multiplex networks, which concatenate networks to form a multiplex structure [75][76].
-This framework is commonly used in social science in which an individual may participate in multiple social circles (e.g. family, friends, and colleagues), or in an online setting: Facebook, LinkedIn and Twitter.
-However, it has not been very well explored in biology.
+We anticipate that this framework is commonly used in social science in which an individual may participate in multiple social circles (e.g. family, friends, and colleagues), or in an online setting: Facebook, LinkedIn and Twitter, but it has not been very well explored in biology.
 Nevertheless, the fundamental structure of biological data now extends beyond a single network to multiplex structures: the multiple layers could be formed by different categories of relationships (co-expression, genetic interactions, etc.), Furthermore, biological regulation occurs at multiple levels: transcriptional, post-transcriptional, and post-translational regulation in a manner in analogous to a city with electrical networks, water pipes, and cell phone lines.
 We are looking forward to some of the methods developed in other contexts to be applied in biology.
+Apart from Jeveraging the ideas and methods developed in multiple disciplines through comparison, we can even imagine that comparisons will ultimately lead to real connections (i.e. not analogies) between biological networks and those in other disciplines.
+For instance, there is an increasing amount of attention among biologists and sociologists on the connection between genomics information and sociological information such as whether phenotypes or genotypes are correlated in friendship networks [74].